Would a tour pro hit each iron farther if he used cavityback, oversize irons instead of small blades?

 My answer to this is I don’t know why you should because the miss-hits will be a little more erratic as far as distance is concerned, even though the club is more forgiving.
 So yes to cavity back irons but a “maybe” to those with spring-like effect.
 If the seven iron doesn’t go far enough take out your six-iron.
 A spring-like effect is great in a driver – the distance club – and maybe some fairway woods (not “metals” as some announcers have tried to rename them) because there is not another club available to get more distance.

 Have fun and I hope that I have answered your question.
-For additional, useful insights into golf equipment, its performance and the game you may want to add my book “Just Hit It” to your summer reading list.
+For additional, useful insights into golf equipment, its performance and the game you may want to add my book “Just Hit It” to your reading list.

 Do you have a golf equipment question for Frank?